mcpcpc/mcpcpc.github.io/src/index.md

 [xwm](https://github.com/mcpcpc/xwm) ("XCB Window Manager") is a tiny floating window manager written using the XCB protocol.
-This project provides a limited set of out-of-box features:
+This project provides a limited set of out-of-box features, including parametric window settings, configurable and extendable key bindings and default utilities, as well as POSIX C99 and MISRA-C compliance.

-* Parameterized window settings (default sizes, borders, colors, etc.).
-* Configurable and extendable key bindings and default utilities (`st`, `dmenu`, `surf`, etc.).
-* POSIX C99 and MISRA-C compliant, which  promotes portability, security and safety of the source.

 To get started, one can simply use `git` and `make` commands to build and install `xwm`: